Maharani (2009 TV series)

 Maharani is a 2009 soap opera that aired Monday through Friday on Vijay TV from 19 October 2009 to 4 November 2011 for 492 episodes.
 It is a remake of the Malayalam language serial Ente Manasaputhri that was aired on Asianet.

-This is a story of two best friends (Sujitha and Archana) who turn out to be enemies.
+This is a story of two best friends (played by Sujitha and Archana) who turn out to be enemies.
 The show starred Sujitha, Archana, Praveena and Sulakshana among others.
-It was director by Baiju Deveraj.
+It was directed by Baiju Devaraj.

 Plot

 Maharani is a story of two young girls named Mahalakshmi (Sujitha) and Rani (Archana) who are brought up in an orphanage.
 Maha is calm, shy and a very simple person.
 Whereas Rani is smart and tries to outwit others with her villainous plots.
 The orphanage follows a certain system, where for all those who attain 18 years of age will be married to some suitable persons.
 Such an initiative is always taken by the orphanage owners for every person belonging to the orphanage.
 Rani always dreams of a very luxurious and luminous life in the outside world.
 Maha with her simplicity and clear focus in life tries to overcome all her problems independently!
 But will she tackle more issues created by Rani too?